Suriya: Experimental roles and success (2003–2007)

 Maayavi opposite Jyothika was his first release of 2005.
 Suriya further consolidated his position with the psychological thriller, Ghajini directed by A. R. Murugadoss.
-He played the role of a businessman suffering from anterograde amnesia opposite Asin.
+Co-starring with Asin, he played the role of a businessman suffering from anterograde amnesia.
 Ghajini emerged as a blockbuster at the box office and was the third highest-grossing Tamil film of the year.
 Suriya's performance was unanimously praised, with a reviewer from Sify citing that "the film is driven by Suriya's riveting performance".
 The film was dubbed in Telugu under the same name and was again a box office success, earning him fame in Andhra Pradesh.
 Suriya received his fifth nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
 The film established Suriya among the highest paid Tamil actors.
 Later that year, he worked in Hari's action film Aaru, which was moderately successful at the box office.
 A reviewer cited, "Suriya keeps you riveted to the seats with another wholesome effort".

 In 2006, Suriya appeared in a cameo role in June R. Later that year, he starred opposite Jyothika and Bhumika Chawla in N. Krishna's film Sillunu Oru Kaadhal.
 The film took a strong opening.
 It had an average response from critics, but his performance was praised, with a reviewer citing, "Suriya pitches in with yet another fantastic performance, be it the responsible husband and father, or the cool dude at college".
 In 2007, his only release was director Hari's Vel, where he reunited with Asin, following Ghajini.
 The film, which featured him in dual roles, was commercially successful.